 Even though the Hudson Valley won’t likely see snow for a few months, property managers in Westchester County should be starting their snow and ice removal planning process now.
-Depending on the nature of your commercial property, you may see hundreds or even thousands of visitors each week, and having a sound and efficient snow and ice removal plan and strategy is top priority.
+Depending on the nature of your commercial property, you may see hundreds or even thousands of visitors each week, and having a sound and efficient snow removal plan and strategy is the top priority.

 The last thing you want is for an early snowfall to cause a dangerous situation for employees or customers, so it’s wise to get started early.
-When you have a solid snow and ice removal plan in place, you can focus on other aspects of running your property knowing that you’ll be covered whenever winter decides to show up.
+When you have a solid snow and ice removal plan in place, you can focus on other aspects of running your property, knowing that you’ll be covered whenever winter decides to show up.
 Here is a snow and ice removal planning checklist to help get you started with your snow and ice management.

 Snow and Ice Removal Plan Checklist

 The first thing on your snow and ice removal planning checklist should be who is going to be providing the service and when will these services be carried out.
 At Neave Group, we offer a range of snow and ice removal services on a scheduled and per-snow event basis, and whichever contractor you choose must provide you with similar information.

 The key is to hire a snow removal service provider in Connecticut, New Jersey, and New York that has proven experience and a strong reputation for being reliable and efficient.
 Naturally, a budget will also be a factor, but it should be secondary to the quality of service because a cheap service that ends up endangering your employees and visitors is not what you want.

 You’ll need to relay this information to your service provider, and it’s important to ensure comprehensive details regarding snow and ice conditions.
 All walkways, driveways, roadways, parking lots, entrances and exits will need to be cleared of ice and snow as soon as possible, with the highest traffic areas taking precedence.
 You may also need attention on your roof and windows, depending on the layout of the building.

 3 – Mats for Exits and Entrances